logzio/documentation/docs/shipping/Code/dotnet.md

 * To get additional information about dotnet-monitor configuration, click [here](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/api/metrics.md).
 * To see well-known providers and their counters, click [here](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/available-counters).

-#### Uninstalling the Chart
+### Uninstalling the Chart

-The Uninstall command is used to remove all the Kubernetes components associated with the chart and to delete the release.
+To remove all Kubernetes components associated with the chart and delete the release, use the uninstall command.

-To uninstall the `dotnet-monitor-collector` deployment, use the following command:
+To uninstall the `dotnet-monitor-collector` deployment, run:

 ```shell
 helm uninstall dotnet-monitor-collector
 ```

-For troubleshooting this solution, see our [.NET with helm troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-helm-troubleshooting/).
+For troubleshooting, refer to our [.NET with helm troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-helm-troubleshooting/).

 </TabItem>
   <TabItem value="SDK" label="SDK">

-You can send custom metrics from your .NET Core application using Logzio.App.Metrics.
-Logzio.App.Metrics is an open-source and cross-platform .NET library used to record metrics within an application and forward the data to Logz.io.
+Send custom metrics from your .NET Core application using Logzio.App.Metrics, an open-source, cross-platform .NET library for recording metrics and forwarding them to Logz.io.

 These instructions show you how to:

-* Create a basic custom metrics export configuration with a hardcoded Logz.io exporter
+* Create a basic custom metrics export configuration with a hardcoded Logz.io exporter.
-* Create a basic custom metrics export configuration with a Logz.io exporter defined by a configuration file
+* Create a basic custom metrics export configuration with a Logz.io exporter defined by a configuration file.
-* Add advanced settings to the basic custom metrics export configuration
+* Add advanced settings to the basic custom metrics export configuration.

 :::note
 [Project's GitHub repo](https://github.com/logzio/logzio-app-metrics/)
 :::

-#### Send custom metrics to Logz.io with a hardcoded Logz.io exporter
+### Send custom metrics with a hardcoded Logz.io exporter

 **Before you begin, you'll need**:

-* An application in .NET Core 3.1 or higher
+* An application in .NET Core 3.1+.
-* An active Logz.io account
+* An active Logz.io account.

-##### Install the App.Metrics.Logzio package
+**1. Install the App.Metrics.Logzio package**

-Install the App.Metrics.Logzio package from the Package Manager Console:
+Run the following from the Package Manager Console:

 ```shell
 Install-Package Logzio.App.Metrics
 ```

-If you prefer to install the library manually, download the latest version from the NuGet Gallery.
+For manual installation, download the latest version from the NuGet Gallery.

-##### Create MetricsBuilder
+**2. Create MetricsBuilder**

-To create MetricsBuilder, copy and paste the following code into the function of the code that you need to export metrics from:
+Copy and paste the following code into the function where you need to export metrics:

 ```csharp
 var metrics = new MetricsBuilder()